Sabah Economy 2026 — RM88.8B GDP & Key Industries

 - Cabotage policy: Federal law requires goods shipped between Malaysian ports to use Malaysian-flagged vessels, raising shipping costs for Sabah (and Sarawak) by 15–20% relative to Peninsular ports.

-- Large informal economy: Subsistence farming, informal trade, and cross-border commerce don\u2019t register in official GDP, understating true economic activity but also indicating low productivity.
+- Large informal economy: Subsistence farming, informal trade, and cross-border commerce don’t register in official GDP, understating true economic activity but also indicating low productivity.

 Current growth drivers

 Tourism is the bright spot.
-International arrivals surpassed 3.79 million in 2025, up from 2.4 million pre-COVID.
-Tourism revenue hit RM13.7 billion in 2024, a 40% jump from 2020.
+Total arrivals reached 3,793,709 in 2025 — 1,498,709 of them international — against 4.2 million in 2019.
+Tourism value added reached RM13.7 billion in 2024, up from RM13.1 billion in 2023.
 This has created jobs in hotels, restaurants, transport, and guides, and is attracting infrastructure investment.

 Oil & gas projects provide another medium-term boost.
 PFLNG 3 (floating LNG, capacity 2.0 million tonnes/year) targets 2027 commissioning at an estimated investment of RM4.6 billion.
-Shell\u2019s deepwater projects added 21,000 barrels of oil equivalent per day in 2024.
+Shell’s deepwater projects added 21,000 barrels of oil equivalent per day in 2024.

 Infrastructure development — Pan Borneo Highway, port expansions, and utility upgrades — is creating construction jobs and lowering logistics costs, benefiting all sectors.